ATTENTION:

-Compassionate Animal Intake for Fort Worth Residents
+Compassionate Animal Intake

-If you're a proud Fort Worth resident in need of support for animal intake, you're in the right place — we're here to help!
+At the heart of our mission is the well-being of our four-legged friends.
+If you're a Fort Worth resident in need of support for animal intake, you're in the right place — we're here to help!
 If your pet was adopted from our facilities within the last 30 days, we're happy to assist, regardless of your location.
 For residents of unincorporated Tarrant County, please direct surrender inquiries to the Sheriff's office for the most accurate guidance.

 Surrenders